-The tenth installment of Verizon’s annual Data Breach Investigations Report (DBIR) came out in April, 2017.
+The 10th installment of Verizon’s annual Data Breach Investigations Report (DBIR) came out in April 2017.
 The DBIR does a lot for the public by providing a detailed analysis of security incidents and data breaches around the world.
 Upon first look, the stats for 2016 look great compared to 2015.

-For instance, the number of security incidents has decreased from 64,199 in 2015 to 42,068 in 2016; and this is not the only good news.
-The confirmed number of data breaches among all incidents has also dropped from 2,260 in 2015 to 1,935 in 2016.
+For instance, the number of security incidents has decreased from 64,199 in 2015 to 42,068 in 2016, and this is not the only good news.
+The number of data breaches has also dropped from 2,260 in 2015 to 1,935 in 2016.
 We were impressed at first, but then we looked closer into the details and found some disturbing facts.

 Privilege misuse is highlighted in the report as one of the top threats.

-Despite the fact that things are looking up for IT security—based on the stats listed—it turns out that the same could not be said about privileged access governance.
-In fact, the confirmed number of data breaches caused by privilege misuse actually increased from 172 in 2015 to 277 in 2016.
-The public, healthcare, and finance industries were the primary targets among the various victims of these breaches.
+Despite the fact that things are looking up for IT security—based on the stats listed—it turns out that the same cannot be said about privileged access governance.
+In fact, the number of data breaches caused by privilege misuse actually increased from 172 in 2015 to 277 in 2016.
+The public, healthcare, and finance sectors were the primary targets among the various victims of these breaches.

-Strangely enough, another stat in the report indicates that 81 percent of the privilege misuse breaches were carried out by an insider—which backs up the above observation.
-Thus, misuse of privilege apparently still is, as it has always been, one of the top ways attackers gain access to sensitive data pertaining to any organization.
+Strangely enough, another stat in the report indicates that 81% of privilege misuse breaches were carried out by an insider, which backs up the above observation.
+Thus, misuse of privilege apparently still is, as it has always been, one of the top ways attackers gain access to organizations’ sensitive data.

 Privilege misuse could mean mishandling data or installing unapproved hardware or software.
-Security incidents that arise from privilege misuse are difficult to discover early on since privileged access at the hands of the malicious user—internal or external—allows the attacker to pass into an organization’s network undetected.
+Security incidents that arise from privilege misuse are difficult to discover early on since privileged access allows an attacker, internal or external, to pass into an organization’s network undetected.

-Furthermore, organizations should also understand how a malicious user obtains privileged access in the first place.
+Organizations should understand how a malicious user obtains privileged access in the first place.
 Most often, this administrative privilege abuse involves the compromise of privileged account credentials at an earlier stage.
-Attackers constantly target static, weak passwords that grant them elevated privileges; for insiders, they already have all the privileges they need.
+Attackers constantly target static, weak passwords that grant them elevated privileges.
+For insiders, they already have all the privileges they need.
 In order to tackle such attacks, enterprises should focus on devising a judicious approach towards privileged access provisioning, control, and management.